monimiller/personal-site/src/content/blog/should-my-data-engineering-title-be-revoked-if-i-dont-know-python/index.md

 ---
-title: Should my data engineering title be revoked if I don’t know Python?
+title: Can I still be a data engineer if I don’t know Python?
 pubDate: 2024-05-29T16:39:54.846Z
 draft: false
 description: A self-discovery into life, liberty, and the pursuit of data.